FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 ### Actions

-Actions are **events in the WordPress page lifecycle** when certain things have occurred,certain resources are loaded, certain facilities are available, and, depending on how early the action has occurred, some things have yet to load.
+Actions are **events in the WordPress page lifecycle** when certain things have occurred, certain resources are loaded (or before they are loaded), and certain facilities are available.

 ---
 class: center, middle